Exploring The Anatomy Of The Knee

 It is often during these rotational movements of the bent knee that injuries occur, and most commonly it is the medial or inward rotation of the bent knee that does it.
 Of course, injury to the knee can occur at other times doing the simplest of activities.
 Skiing, although not a simple activity is a very common place where twisting of the knee occurs and meniscus and ACL (anterior cruciate ligament) tears happen all the time.

 Like every other joint in the body, ligaments are there to allow for and restrict movements of those joints.
-The knee of course is no different.
+The anatomy of the knee of course is no different.
 There are four main ligaments in and around the knee that allow for and restrict the movements of the joint.

 Two of the main ligaments of the knee are called the co-lateral ligaments.
 Both of these ligaments connect the femur above to the tibia below.
 One is on the medial (inner) side of the two bones and the other exactly opposite on the lateral (outside) surface of the joint.